carishkaa/breviary-backend/backend/src/main/kotlin/blue/mild/breviary/backend/services/DosageCalculation.md

 ## Heparin

-The function that calculates heparin recommendation (`calculateHeparinRecommendation`) for patients is based on this
+The function that calculates heparin recommendation (`HeparinRecommendationService.calculateHeparinRecommendation`) for patients is based on this table:
-table:

 ![img.png](HeparinCalculation.png).